 “Elena’s Angel” (Apex): A young artist seeks escape from the heavy obligations and expectations of having a muse.

-Thanks for your kind consideration, and check this space again in the new year for a list of my best and favorite reads of 2017!
+Thanks for your kind consideration, and don’t forget to hop over here too for a list of my best and favorite reads of 2017!